Surajk7725/Portfolio-2/README.md

 ## Acknowledgements

-I would like to thank my best friend "K. Rohith" for his valuable feedback and support during the development of this project.
+I would like to thank my best friend "K. Rohith" for his valuable feedback and support during the development of my portfolio.

 ## Deployment